earthly/earthly/docs/guides/docker-in-earthly.md

 ## Basic usage

-In order to use Docker commands (such as `docker run`), Earthly makes available isolated Docker daemons which are started and stopped on-demand.
+To use Docker commands (such as `docker run`), Earthly makes available isolated Docker daemons which are started and stopped on-demand.
 The reason for using isolated instances of Docker daemons is such that no pre-existing Docker state (e.g. images, containers, networks, volumes) can influence the way the build executes.
 This allows Earthly to achieve high degrees of reproducibility.

 Here is a quick example of running a hello-world docker container via `docker run` in Earthly: